vituchon/vituchon/README.md

   - Animals and environment 💚🐈🐕
 - 🌱 I’m currently learning more about informatics fields in general
 - 💞️ I’m looking to collaborate on anything that is good for me and the rest
-- 📫 How to reach me https://www.quora.com/profile/Victor-Manuel-Giordano
+- 📫 How to reach me: Well here or at https://www.quora.com/profile/Victor-Manuel-Giordano

 <!---
 vituchon/vituchon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.